learningproof/websitev2/_posts/2025-03-12-a-decent-identity-part-1-theory.md

 In the next installment, I'll apply this rubric in detail to Atproto and Activitypub and compare the two "report cards" to imagine productive collaborations and next steps worth investing in.

+## Acknowledgements

+Will be enumerated at the end of part 2.

 ## Endnotes

 [^1]: [McNeil's Lurking](https://popfeed.social/book/9780374194338) is maybe my favorite but this essay is supposed to be about invisible economics so probably [Tim Wu's Attention Merchants](https://popfeed.social/book/9781524709242) would be more directly pertinent, or [Max Fisher's Chaos Machine](https://popfeed.social/book/9780316703314)